Shotsie Gorman: Tattooing

-Gorman moved to Sonoma, California in 2007.
+Gorman moved to Sonoma, California, in 2007.
 He opened tattoo shop in Boyes Hot Springs in 2014.
 The shop, Tarot Art & Tattoo Gallery, also doubles as an art gallery and tarot salon operated by his wife, Kristine.
 That year, the couple started the annual Ugly Tattoo Contest in Sonoma in 2015.
 Funds raised from the event benefit nonprofits and feature a competition, judged by tattoo artists, with the winner with the ugliest tattoo winning a prize.
 In 2018, Gorman spoke at the Contemporary Jewish Museum, alongside Lyle Tuttle, as part of the museum's Porchlight series in support of the exhibition Lew the Jew and His Circle: Origins of American Tattoo..

 Gorman was named one of the "50 most innovative artists on the planet" by Tattoo Flash magazine in 2015.
 In March 2017, filmmaker Tim Wetzel produced Birdnan, a short film starring Gorman.
 The film was featured at the Sonoma International Film Festival.
 After the October 2017 Northern California wildfires, Sonoma County used the term "Sonoma Strong" to promote rebuilding and community building in the wake of the destructive wildfires.
 Gorman held an all day event at his tattoo shop, tattooing "Sonoma Strong" on people with proceeds benefiting wildfire relief efforts.

 When the COVID-19 pandemic required Gorman to close his tattoo shop in March 2020, he worried that the business would close.
 It was the first time in his career that his tattoo business was under threat to close due to finances.
 He received only $500 from the Paycheck Protection Program and was declined state unemployment benefits.
 He reached out to Assembly-member Cecilia Aguiar-Curry, who helped him secure unemployment benefits.
 Gorman credits the unemployment benefits in helping him keep his business afloat until he was able to reopen in the fall of 2020.
 Gorman met with Sonoma County health officials and advocated for tattoo shops to remain open during the pandemic due to the strict health and safety guidelines the shops are required to follow.

+In April 2022, Gorman closed his shop in California and relocated to Philadelphia.
+Eventually he began working at Mercury Tattoo Studio in Doylestown, Pennsylvania, with owners Scott Bramble and Frank Guthier.